 FAQs for Educators

-visiting Symphony Hall - what is the general arrival and exit policy for these concerts?
+This is my first time visiting Symphony Hall - what is the general arrival and exit policy for these concerts?

 Where should our bus driver plan to drop us off?

-What is the appropriate age
+What is the appropriate age range for these concerts?

 BSO Youth Concerts are designed especially for students in grades 4-6.
 However, we understand that schools may wish to send students from a range of grade levels to the performances.
 Keeping in mind the program's target audience and content, we defer to teacher/administrator judgment as to the grade levels within their school that will benefit most from the concert experience.

 How long is the program?

 The program is approximately 1 hour in length.

 Are there any opportunities for my student to meet a musician?

 SymphonyCharge manages all tickets sales for these performances (now including BPS students).
 A friendly operator will walk you through the ticketing process, and send you a confirmation of purchase.
 The phone number for SymphonyCharge is (617) 266-1200.

 Students and teachers from the Boston Public Schools are invited to attend any performance for free, subject to availability and with advance reservation.
 Reservations may be made through SymphonyCharge at 617-266-1200.
 For more information about BPS tickets and how to make BPS reservations, email firstname.lastname@example.org)

-Where will our seats be
+Where will our seats be located in the hall?

 Will there be supplementary materials available in advance of the program?

 Yes - the BSO will be posting Supplementary Materials for the Youth Concerts in early fall.

-Can we bring food and/or
+Can we bring food and/or snacks to Symphony Hall?

-Symphony Hall is fully accessible, and we ask you communicate the nature of your group's needs to SymphonyCharge so they can connect you directly to the access coordinator.
+Symphony Hall is fully accessible, and we ask you to communicate the nature of your group's needs to SymphonyCharge so they can connect you directly to the access coordinator.